shabtronic/LPC-Speech-Processor/README.md

 if it's voiced speech:

-  1) Generate the pitch using whatever OSC you like (saw,pule,square e.t.c)
+  1) Generate the pitch using whatever OSC you like (saw,pule,square e.t.c) using the pitch and gain values from the encoding
   2) Apply the filter coeffcients to the new frame audio

 if it's noise:

-Because you now have the audio stored as a set of pitches and filter coeffcients - you can easily change the pitch and the formants for fun stuff.
+Because you now have the audio stored as a set of gains, pitches and filter coeffcients - you can easily change the pitch and the formants for fun stuff.
 You can also "AUTOTUNE" the pitches so they match actual note frequencies e.t.c.
-You can also time-strech without changing the pitch.
+And you can also time-strech without changing the pitch by changing the output window size - which in turn plays back the audio frames slower.